Anaesthetic Gas Monitoring

 DIFMLS5A – Nitrous oxide sampling tube and analysis

 DIFCHR-106 – Tube hire for measuring Isoflurane, Desflurane, Halothane, Sevoflurane and Enflurane

-DIFVOCA5 – Semi-quantitative analysis of Isoflurane, Desflurane, Halothane, Sevoflurane and/or Enflurane
+DIFVOCA5 – Identification and estimation of the levels of Isoflurane, Desflurane, Halothane, Sevoflurane and/or Enflurane

 DIF8000 – VOC tube mounting clip for indoor air monitoring.

 DIF8001 – Pocket clip for personal exposure monitoring.